VenitIterum/my-pomodoro/README.md

 Do you just want to try it?💾
 👉[Download the latest version (.exe)](https://github.com/VenitIterum/my-pomodoro/releases/latest)
 (Safe, virus-free, just love and pomodoro)

+You can add your own sounds by following the instructions in the app!😱

 🛠Technology
 - Platform.NET Framework / .NET Core